-Funds are requested to cover 15% of the salary and fringe benefits for Mr. Linus Schmitz, the Lab Manager and Research Associate who is managing and working on these projects.
-Mr. Schmitz makes \$18.00/hour and works 40 hours/week (\$37,440 annual salary).
-The remainder of the funds will be used to pay for expendable lab supplies.
+Funds are requested to cover 10% of the salary and fringe benefits for a Lab Manager and Research Associate who will manage and work on these projects.
+He or she will be paid \$18.00/hour and work 40 hours/week (\$37,440 annual salary).

+Carry-over funds from the 2021 project will be used for expendable supplies and travel.
 Expendable lab supplies for this project will be primarily laboratory materials used for isolation from plants and soil, isolate identification, and culture storage-e.g., disposable petri dishes, disposable multi-well plates, agar media, chemicals, medium amendments, PCR primers, centrifuge tubes, glass storage vials, etc.